Shellings and sheddings induced by collapses: Star decomposability implies vertex decomposability.

 \end{enumerate} \end{remarks}

-\paragraph{Star decomposability implies vertex decomposability.}
+\section{Star decomposability implies vertex decomposability.}

-Now, we want to describe how star decomposability implies vertex decomposability.
-We start with a simple (folklore) lemma verifying that some order is a shedding order (with respect to our convention that we extend the shedding order also to vertices of last simplex).
-Given a simplicial complex $\X$, a total order $\prec$ on $V(\X)$, and $v \in V(\X)$, by $\X_{\succ v}$ we denote the subcomplex of $\X$ induced by vertices that are greater than $v$.
+In this section, we want to describe how star decomposability implies vertex decomposability.
+We start with a simple (folklore) lemma verifying that some order is a shedding order (with respect to our convention that we extend the shedding order also to the vertices of the last simplex).
+Given a simplicial complex $\X$, a total (or partial) order $\prec$ on $V(\X)$, and $v \in V(\X)$, by $\X_{\succ v}$ we denote the subcomplex of $\X$ induced by vertices that are greater than $v$.
 Similarly $\X_{\succeq v}$ is induced by $v$ and the vertices that are greater than $v$.